nikeorever/phrase/README.md

 Sample
 =====

-write your format strings like this:
+Do write your format strings like this:
 ```xml
 <string name="greeting">Hello, {other_name}!
 My name is {my_name}.</string>
 ```

-execute gradle task 'generateDebugPhraseClasses' for debug build type
+Execute gradle task 'generateDebugPhraseClasses' for debug build type
 ```shell script
 ./gradlew :app:generateDebugPhraseClasses
 ```

-enjoy formatting them like this:
+Do enjoy formatting them like this:
 ```kotlin
 text.text = greeting(this)
     .my_name("Jake Wharton")
     .other_name("GitHub user")
     .format()
 ```
-or
+Or
 ```kotlin
 greeting(this)
     .my_name("Jake Wharton")